Satellite Imagery Of Myanmar Shows Mass Destruction Of Rohingya Villages

 The Rohingya have faced persecution for decades.
 The latest spate of violence began in August after a Rohingya militant group attacked more than two dozen police posts.
 Government authorities have since cracked down on the ethnic minority, burning villages and slaughtering hundreds.

-More than 400,000 Rohingya people ― almost have of the group’s total population ― have fled Myanmar into Bangladesh in the last three weeks.
+More than 400,000 Rohingya people ― almost half of the group’s total population ― have fled Myanmar into Bangladesh in the last three weeks.

 Myanmar’s de facto leader Aung San Suu Kyi has drawn international condemnation over her muted response to the violence.
 She opted not to attend this week’s United Nations General Assembly and instead delivered a televised speech from Myanmar on Monday, during which she claimed that there had been “no armed clashes and there have been no clearance operations” since Sept.
 5